 - Oops!Something went wrong.Please try again later.

-Just because a business does not make any money, does not mean that the stock will go down.
+We can readily understand why investors are attracted to unprofitable companies.
 For example, although software-as-a-service business Salesforce.com lost money for years while it grew recurring revenue, if you held shares since 2005, you'd have done very well indeed.
 But the harsh reality is that very many loss making companies burn through all their cash and go bankrupt.

 How Well Is Buru Energy Growing?